respeecher/auto-odoo/README.md

 Auto Odoo is tested only on Ubuntu 16.04.

-## Standard installation

-Follow the following steps:
+To install, follow the following steps:

-### Generate a strong prime for Diffie-Hellman key exchange
+## Generate a strong prime for Diffie-Hellman key exchange

 We start this first because the computation requires a long time.
 You can do other steps while it is running that don't involve starting Auto Odoo.